fulcrum-zou/SYSU-NLP-CWS/readme.md

 # SYSU-NLP-CWS

-An assignment from SYSU NLP course.
-A simple CWS task using LSTM-CRF.
+This is an assignment from SYSU Natural Language Processing course.
+A simple Chinese word segmentation (CWS) task using LSTM-CRF.

 # Environment